|

 with a little wiggeling, we managed to open both locks.

-Apparently, the locks of both machines were nearly identical.
+Apparently, the locks of the two machines were nearly identical.

-Since then, we've tried the keys on many other machines, but to no avail.
+Since then, we've tried the keys numerous times on many other machines,

 If you ever find a C-446 with the locks closed and without any keys present,